Contextualized Messages Boost Graph Representations: Experimental set-up

-\paragraph{DictionaryLookup.} The training dataset comprises 4,000 bipartite graphs containing $2n$ nodes while the test dataset contains 1,000 bipartite graphs with the same setup.
-All models -- SIR-GCN, GraphSAGE, GATv2, and GIN -- were trained using a single GNN layer with $5n$ hidden units.
-Moreover, a two-layer MLP is used for GIN.
-Meanwhile, for SIR-GCN, $\textsc{MLP}_K$, $\textsc{MLP}_Q$, and $\sigma$ are set to the identity function while $\textsc{MLP}_A$ is a two-layer MLP.
-During training, the batch size was set to 256 with a maximum of 500 epochs and an initial learning rate of 0.001.
-The learning rate decays by a factor of 0.5, based on the training loss, with a patience of 10 epochs.
+\paragraph{DictionaryLookup} Adopting \citet{brody2021attentive}, the training dataset consists of 4,000 bipartite graphs, each containing $2n$ nodes with randomly assigned attributes and/or values, while the test dataset comprises 1,000 bipartite graphs with the same configuration.
+All models utilize a single GNN layer with $4n$ hidden units.
+A two-layer MLP is also used for GIN and $\sigma$ of SIR-GCN while PNA uses the sum, max, and standard deviation aggregators.
+Model training is performed with the AdamW \citep{loshchilov2017decoupled} optimizer for 500 epochs with a batch size of 256 and a learning rate of 0.001 that decays by a factor of 0.5 with patience of 10 epochs based on the training loss.